Introduction to coherent quantization: Introduction

-The importance of coherent maps for quantum mechanics is due to the fact proved in Theorem \ref{t.Gamma} below that there is a \bfi{quantization operator} $\Gamma$ that associates homomorphically with every coherent map $A$ a linear operator $\Gamma(A)$ on the augmented quantum space $\Qz^\*(Z)$ that maps the quantum space $\Qz(Z)$ into itself.
-This operator generalizes the \bfi{second quantization} procedure of free classical fields to general symmetry groups of coherent spaces.
+The importance of coherent maps for quantum mechanics is due to the fact proved in Theorem \ref{t.Gamma} below that there is a \bfi{quantization map} $\Gamma$ that associates homomorphically with every coherent map $A$ a linear operator $\Gamma(A)$ on the augmented quantum space $\Qz^\*(Z)$ that maps the quantum space $\Qz(Z)$ into itself.
+In the special case (discussed in Section \ref{s.Klauder} below) where $Z$ is a Klauder space, the quantum space $\Qz(Z)$ is a dense subspace of a bosonic Fock space and the quantization map is the restriction of the second quantization map of \sca{Derezi\'nski \& G\'erard} \cite{DerG} to $\Qz(Z)$.
+Thus the quantization map generalizes the \bfi{second quantization} procedure of free classical fields to symmetry groups of general coherent spaces.

-In follow-up papers (\sca{Neumaier \& Ghaani Farashahi} \cite{NeuF.cohQQ,NeuF.cohMan}) from the present series, we shall introduce additional differentiability structure that turns the present quantization procedure into an even more powerful tool.

-{\bf Contents.} In the present section we review notation, terminology, and some results of \sca{Neumaier} \cite{Neu.cohPos}, on which the present paper is based.
+{\bf Contents.} In the present section we review notation, terminology, and some results on coherent spaces and their quantum spaces, introduced in \sca{Neumaier} \cite{Neu.CQP}, on which the present paper is based.
 Section \ref{s.adFunc} provides fundamental but abstract necessary and sufficient conditions for recognizing when a kernel, i.e., a map from a coherent space into itself is a shadow (i.e., definable in terms of coherent matrix elements), and hence determines an operator on the corresponding quantum space.

 Section \ref{s.cohMaps} discusses symmetries of a coherent space, one of the most important concepts for studying and using coherent spaces.
 Indeed, most of the applications of coherent spaces in quantum mechanics and quantum field theory rely on the presence of a large symmetry group.
 The main reason is that there is a quantization map that furnishes a representation of the semigroup of coherent maps on the quantum space, and thus provides easy access to a class of very well-behaved linear operators on the quantum space.
 Section \ref{s.hom} looks at self-mappings of coherent spaces satisfying homogeneity or separability properties.
 These often give simple but important coherent maps.
 In Section \ref{s.slender} we prove quantization theorems for a restricted class of coherent spaces for which many operators on a quantum space have a simple description in terms of normal kernels.
 These generalize the normal ordering of operators familiar from quantum field theory.